Is my husband's denial of paternity valid in Indiana?

 Answer:

-(3) the man undergoes a genetic test that indicates with at least a ninety-nine percent (99%) probability that the man is the child's biological father.”
+3. The man undergoes a genetic test showing at least a ninety-nine percent probability of being the biological father.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.